Yang-Shun-Yu/AICUP_tool/README.md

 In this example, the model_weights_path is set to 'runs/detect/yolov8n4/weights/best.pt' and the image_dir is set to 'datasets/inference/images'.
 Adjust these paths to match the location of your weights file and image directory.
 The save_dir is set to "yolov8n_infer", adjust this to your preferred save directory.

 # Add_id_to_labels.py
-Add the car ID to the labels that are generated from the YOLOv8 inference result.
+Add the car ID to the labels that are generated from the YOLOv8 inference result

+# Heat_map.py
+Examine the cropped images, which are generated from the YOLOv8 inference results, more closely.
+Use PyTorch's Grad-CAM to generate the heatmap and create smaller bounding boxes.